microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

     - Consider limiting the permissions of the identity or connection string to only allow access to certain tables or perform certain query types.
 - If possible, run the queries under the identity of the end user so that any row or column level security is applied to the data.
 - Consider data masking for sensitive columns that you do not wish to be exposed.
+- The vector matching for the index could be run locally, rather than in an external service such as Azure AI Search.
+For speed of implementation, AI Search was used in this proof of concept.